N13/N15 - Ballybofey/Stranorlar Bypass, Donegal

 Where

-To provide a single-carriageway bypass of the neighbouring towns of Ballybofey and Stranorlar on the N13 and N15 roads, County Donegal
+To provide a dual-carriageway bypass of the neighbouring towns of Ballybofey and Stranorlar on the N13 and N15 roads, County Donegal

 Total Length

-9.5 km / 5.9 miles for the bypass plus 5.2 km / 3.2 miles for the link to the N15 and other new local roads
+9.5 km / 5.9 miles for the bypass plus 5.2 km / 3.2 miles of single-carriageway for the link to the N15 and other new local roads

 Dates